AICRV/aicrv.github.io/program/workshops/industry-track/index.md

           <div>
             <p class="program-overview-title">[Keynote] Research from Pixels to Proteins: Scaling Generative AI for Scientific Discovery</p>
             <p>Dr. Karsten Kreis, Principal Research Scientist, NVIDIA</p>
+            <p>Abstract: Generative AI has advanced rapidly across diverse domains, from high-fidelity visual synthesis to the intricate modeling of biological systems.
+While early breakthroughs were often defined by the technical nuances of diffusion and flow-matching mechanics, the current frontier lies in scaling these underlying frameworks to solve fundamental scientific challenges.
+In this talk, I will provide a high-level overview of the architectural principles driving modern visual generation systems and demonstrate how these same concepts are being adapted to revolutionize protein design.
+Moving beyond purely computational frameworks, I will detail the end-to-end journey of model development, specifically highlighting the critical transition from algorithmic prediction to rigorous experimental validation in the laboratory.
+By bridging the gap between digital generation and physical reality, we illustrate how generative AI has evolved from a tool for media creation into a primary engine for biotechnology and the broader landscape of scientific discovery.</p>
           </div>
           <div class="program-overview-meta">
             <p><strong>Time:</strong> 3:00pm-3:30pm</p>